 To add a VPN exclusion on Windows Defender, follow these steps:

-To add a VPN exclusion on your firewall for macOS, see these instructions:
+To add a VPN exclusion on your macOS firewall, follow these instructions:

-- Click Options, then + to add a new application.
-Select your VPN app from the Applications folder.
+- Click the + button, select your VPN app from the Applications folder, and click OK to save.

 Reinstall the VPN App